Same old Arsenal! Ljungberg takes the reins but the Gunners are still a mess | Goal.com

 Same old Arsenal!
 Ljungberg takes the reins but the Gunners are still a mess

-If Freddie Ljungberg wasn’t fully aware of the size of the task that is facing him during his interim spell in charge, he certainly does now.
+If Freddie Ljungberg wasn’t fully aware of the size of the task that is facing him during his interim spell in charge, he certainly is now.

 There were some positive signs during the Swede’s first game, against Norwich City, but ultimately Arsenal fell short once again because of their usual achilles heel.
 Defending.